Grails-Plugin-Consortium/gr8conf-event-driven-microservices/readme.md

 -----
 Install [Docker Toolbox](https://docs.docker.com/mac/step_one/) and get all that stuff configured.

 You will need to make sure to have a default docker machine created via `docker-machine create --driver=virtualbox default`.
-In your shell make sure to run `eval \`docker-machine env default\``
+In your shell make sure to run `eval $(docker-machine env default)`

 Running Application
 ----